hyiij/intelligent_inventories/README.txt

 4. Skip Step 2 (POST) for now.
 5. In Step 3 (Add Label to Email in Gmail), add the same Gmail account, click Continue, and choose "Logged" for the "Label(s) to Add" field.
    5a.
-Zapier will complain about an issue with Step 2.
-Ignore this issue
+Zapier will complain about an issue with Step 2 (POST).
+Ignore this
-       and move on to Step 4 (Remove Label from Email in Gmail).
+       issue and move on to Step 4 (Remove Label from Email in Gmail).
 6. In Step 4 (Remove Label from Email in Gmail), add the same Gmail account, click Continue, and choose "Inbound Inventory" for the "Label(s) to Remove" field.
    6a.
 Click Continue.
-Now Zapier will complain about an issue with Step 2 and
+Now Zapier will complain about an issue with Step 2 (POST)
-       Step 3.
+       and Step 3 (Add Label to Email in Gmail).
 Ignore this for now and minimize the Zapier window.
 We will come back to this.